bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/1node/FB19Exa1_CtrlAndSubs/README.md

   * Make sure, USART1, USART2 and USART6 are connected to the outside world
   * Observe the required solder bridge settings for USART2 on the Nucleo board: SB13: Off, SB14: Off, SB61: Off, SB62: On, SB63: On
 * Attach a Nucleo Expansion Board _NEB_RS232+485_ revision 2.2 or higher to the Nucleo board **(1)**
+* Configure the jumpers on the NEB as follows:
+  * JP4, JP5: Connect pins 1 & 2<br>
+    This selects RS-485 for UART2
+  * JP6, JP7: Connect pins 1 & 2<br>
+    This selects RS-485 for UART3
+  * JP8, JP9: Connect pins 2 & 3<br>
+    This connects UART3 to J2
 * Use a loopback cable to connect the 2 RS-485 connectors J1 and J2 on the NEB: connect pin 2 with pin 2 and pin 3 with pin 3
 * Connect the Nucleo board's USB connector with your computer
 * Connect the serial console I/O on JP3 to an RS-232 to USB converter, then connect the USB side of the converter to your computer **(2)**